As with any type of insolvency process, it comes with pros and cons, and a pre-pack administration is no different

 - Staff are still retained under TUPE rules

-Employees may still be protected under the Transfer of Undertakings (Protection of Employment) regulations (TUPE).
+Employees may still be protected under the TUPE regulations in administration.
 This means that redundancies and other cost cutting processes may not be possible.
 TUPE can be extremely difficult to navigate, so consulting a professional is always advised.

 - It can be viewed as unethical